-    In the installation, Ubuntu selects the default server in your country to download updates, but not necessarily the fastest.
-However, you can switch to the fastest repository mirror.
+During the installation, Ubuntu selects the default server in your country to download updates.
+But this server is not necessarily the fastest.

-After the test is done, select the recommended server.
-To apply the change, you need to enter your administrative password.
+After the test is done, select the recommended server and apply the change.
 Now, you will be downloading the updates from the fastest server.

-Next, I recommend enabling the repository of Canonical partners.
-Click on the Other Software tab and check Canonical partners.
+Click on the Other Software tab and enable Canonical Partners.

-Then, in the Updates tab, you can configure what to update and how often to check for updates.
-I do not recommend making changes in this section.
+In the Updates tab, you can configure what kind of updates to receive and how often to check for updates.
+I recommend to sign up for all update types.

-Finally, you can now run the Software Updater from the launcher and install all the updates.
+After you have done all Software & Updates settings, you can launch the Software Updater program and install all the updates.

 2. Install Drivers

-After Installing Ubuntu 18.04, you can install drivers from the same Software & Update application.
-Go to the Additional Drivers tab and wait for some time while the program is analyzing your system.
-If you have any proprietary hardware, it will show you options for installing it.
-Install any suitable drivers.
-When finished, you need to restart the system.
+You can install them from the Software & Updates application.
+Go to the Additional Drivers tab and wait for some time while the program will be analyzing your system.
+If you have any hardware that requires proprietary drivers, Ubuntu will show you options for installing them.
+Install the suggested drivers and restart your system.

 3. Install Synaptic package manager

-Synaptic is a grephical package manager that uses APT.
-It is not the most user-friendly package manager, but it is extremely reliable.
+Synaptic is not the most user-friendly package manager, but it is extremely reliable.
 Unfortunately, Ubuntu Software Center doesn’t work well all the time.
-In other words, Synaptic is a “rock”.
+So, I recommend using Synaptic instead.

-Search for Synaptic in your launcher and there should be an option to install it.
+Search for Synaptic in the launcher and there should be an option to install it.